Why the Blackmagic Pocket Cinema Camera 6K Pro is great for emerging videographers

 A new documentary filmed in South America follows the epic journey of cyclist Kate Leeming (opens in new tab) as she travels through the world's driest non-polar desert.
 Filmed by up-and-coming filmmaker Tobias Nash in partnership with UCL, the documentary will uncover the cultures, stories and incredible connections that Andean people have towards nature, while also examining the biases we have towards non-environmental actions.

-Tobias Nash is a photographer, videographer and human physiologist hoping to answer existential questions and solve global issues.
+Tobias Nash is a photographer and videographer hoping to answer existential questions and solve global issues.
 Tobias is sponsored by the likes of DJI, Blackmagic and Thule and hopes to use his research into human psychology to leverage neurological biases through legislation that will help harmonize humanity with the circular economy of nature.
 Denizen is his first full-length feature documentary, made with long-distance cyclist Kate Leeming.

 www.tobiasnash.com (opens in new tab)